a5221985/tutorials/Architecture/grokking_the_system_design_interview.md

 	1. It has limited amount of space
 	2. It is typically faster than original data source
 	3. It usually contains most recently accessed item
+7. Caches are often found at level nearest to front end
+	1. Implemented to return data quickly
+	2. Not taxing downstream levels

+#### Application Server Cache ####
+1.

 ### Data Partitioning ###
 ### Indexes ###